Trade Gold Trading

 • (Red Color) - Commodities Prices moved down

-Most trading platforms like the MT4, use colors to mark the direction.
+Most platforms like the MT4, use colors to mark the direction.
 Colors used are blue or green: when commodities trading price moves up, red: when commodities trading price moves down.

 How to Use Japanese Candles in Commodities Trading - Understanding Candles in Commodities Trading

-Candle Sticks Vs. Bar Commodities Trading Chart
+Candlesticks Vs. Bar Commodities Trading Chart

-Marubozu Commodity Candlestick Pattern and Doji Commodity Candlestick Pattern
+Marubozu Candle-stick Pattern and Doji Candlestick Pattern

 Spinning Tops

-Morning Star Candles & Evening Star Candles
+Morning Star Candles and Evening Star Candles

-The above patterns is what makes the Japanese candlesticks popular among technical traders & it is why this type of analysis are the most widely used when it comes to analyzing the commodities market.
-The analysis for these pattern formations in commodities trading is the same as that one used in stock trading.
+The above patterns is what makes the Japanese candlesticks popular among technical traders & it is why this type of analysis are the most widely used when it comes to analyzing the market.
+The analysis for these setup formations in commodities trading is the same as that one used in stock trading.

-Drawing These Charts on MT4 Software
+Drawing These Charts on MT4 Platform

-To draw these on the MT4, choose the charts drawing tools within the "MetaTrader 4 Toolbar" - shown below.
+To draw these on the MT4, select the trading charts drawing tools within the "Meta Trader 4 Toolbar" - shown below.

 How to Use Japanese Candle in Commodities Trading - Understanding Candle in Commodities